Metastability of Logit Dynamics for Coordination Games: Logit dynamics

-Logit dynamics is a \emph{randomized} best-response dynamics where at every time step a players $i \in [n]$ is selected uniformly at random, and she updates her strategy according to the following probability distribution over the set $S_i$.
-For every $y \in S_i$
+{\em Dynamics} for a strategic game are probabilistic rules by which at each step: (i) one or more players are selected; (ii) each selected player updates her strategy by sampling according to a probability distribution that may depend on the current strategy profile.
+For example, in the best response dynamics each selected player updates her strategy by selecting with probability 1 a strategy that maximizes her payoff given the strategies currently adopted by other players.

+In this paper we study specific dynamics for strategic games, the {logit dynamics}, introduced by Blume~\citep{blumeGEB93} and referred to as the {\em log-linear model}.
+The \emph{logit dynamics with parameter $\beta\geq 0$} are randomized best-response dynamics where at each step one player $i\in[n]$ is selected uniformly at random and she updates her strategy in profile $\x\in\mathcal{S}$ by choosing strategy $y\in S_i$ with probability $\sigma_i(y\mid\x)$ defined as follows